+We invest in liquid, high quality debt securities.
 Our investments in debt securities are subject to interest rate risk.
 To minimize the exposure due to an adverse shift in interest rates, we invest in short-term securities and maintain a weighted average maturity of one year or less.
-At March 31, 2010 and December 31, 2009, the average portfolio duration was approximately five months and the contractual maturity of any single investment did not exceed twelve months.
+At March 31, 2011 and December 31, 2010, our average portfolio duration was approximately six months and five months, respectively, and the maturity of any single investment did not exceed twelve months.